PIRLS 2016 Design

 Methodology

-- International large-scale sample survey of student achievement and educational context
+- International large-scale sample-based assessment of student achievement and survey of the educational context

-- Monitors trends by reporting results from successive cycles on a common achievement scale
+- Monitors trends in student achievement by reporting results from successive cycles on a common achievement scale

 Method(s)